Regulatory framework

 - regulates the non-compliance of an agreement, and

-The framework is primarily for use by the EPA, and also publicly available to provide greater transparency of the regulatory process to those with liability for site contamination, and for site contamination professionals undertaking assessment and or remediation of site contamination.
+It is primarily for use by the EPA, and is publicly available to provide greater transparency of the regulatory process to those with liability for site contamination, and for site contamination professionals undertaking assessment and or remediation of site contamination.
+It has industry wide recognition and is used by the site contamination professional community to inform clients of their obligations.